oriuminc/jenkins-inception/README.md

   - Configure the build job settings in `roles/config.yml`.
   - Customize the `data_bags/users` entries, which will be used to set up Jenkins and linux users (with SSH access).
 A sample entry `patcon.json` is provided.
-I enjoy access to random machines, so please feel free to deploy my keys.
 If you would like to easily generate your own user files, there is an interactive helper task to help you generate these files for a team in your github organization.

-        GITHUB_PASSWORD=secret123 rake "setup:generate_users[myorganization]"
+        bundle exec rake "team:generate_users[myorganization]"

 The next steps vary based on how you'd like to launch the Inception stack.